Continuing our look at the soldier’s/ survivor’s load, I will return to the subject of ammunition.

 How ammunition is carried may have an influence on the quantity a shooter carries.
 Give a soldier two belt pouches that each hold three magazines and he will probably carry at least seven magazines.
 Three in each pouch and one ready in his rifle.
 Give him a single pouch that holds four magazines and he will probably carry five.
 Give him a claymore mine bag instead and he may fill one pocket with magazines and use the other for other useful items.

-Several of the examples given earlier carried their ammunition in chargers (aka stripper clips).
+Several of the examples given earlier carried their ammunition in chargers (aka stripper clips, but calling them strips reduces confusion).
 The Garand took ammunition in true clips.
 Contrary to what TV shows, video games and some supposedly expert gun writers will tell you, a clip is not a magazine, it is a device that fits inside a magazine.
-A charger/ stripper-clip remains outside a magazine and unloads its rounds into the magazine
+A charger/ stripper-clip/ strip remains outside a magazine and unloads its rounds into the magazine

 The SKS has an integral 10-round magazine but this can be replaced with a 20 or 30 round capacity part.
 Since the chargers hold 10-rounds it is possible to top up such a magazine when it is only partially empty.
 The capability to use chargers is just one of the advantages an SKS has over a semi-automatic AK-type weapon.